alon/evilpigeons/README.txt

 Ubuntu: sudo apt-get install python-numpy python-pygame Linux (non ubuntu): install the python numpy and pygame packages
+Window: in release/windows run main.exe
-Window: run the supplied exe.
-To run from source, get the exe/msi installations for python-numpy and pygame Mac OS X: run the supplied dmx.
+Mac OS X: run the supplied dmx.
 Development was not tested on mac (but it should be fine)

 Running from Installer